 Chili Peppers

-Chili peppers are all about heat and sun.
-There are so many types, from mild to scorching.
-They want rich, well-drained soil and water when the top layer dries out—just don’t let them sit in soggy pots.
-Harvest peppers when fully colored for the best flavor.
+Heat and strong sun suit chili peppers perfectly.
+Varieties range from mild to very hot.
+They prefer rich, well-drained soil and watering once the top layer dries out—just avoid soggy conditions.
+Harvest when fully colored for the best flavor.

 Ornamental Grasses (Like Blue Fescue)